darchr/gem5-rowhammer/README-RH.md

 There are pre-defined config scripts, that can be directly used with HammerSim.
 There are located in `configs/dram/rowhammer` directory.
 There are both traffic generators and also full system scripts.
-Note that the disk images need to be replaced.
+Note that the disk image path need to be replaced.

 ## More Information